PMajerczyk/DIY-RC-MobileRobot/README.md

 # DIY RC Mobile Robot
- The development environment used is PlatformIO
+ The development environment used is VS Code/PlatformIO and PyCharm

 ### Component list:
 - ESP32 DevKitC CP2102